 Without unique User IDs and effective passwords, IT managers and forensics experts can struggle to identify the source of a data breach post-attack.
 PCI Requirement 8.1 specifies unique user IDs, which are a crucial aspect of effective access governance.

-In addition to the technical infrastructure necessary to support the creation and tracking of unique user credentials, comprehensive policy is critical.
+In addition to the technical infrastructure necessary to support the creation and tracking of unique user credentials, a comprehensive policy is critical.
 Your user policies must address password changes on a regular basis, forbid the use of default passwords, and specifically forbid users from sharing credentials.

 Invest in the Right Tools